Mahmoud-Soliman-1/-CognoRise-Infotech-internship/README.md

 # ➡ Second Task ( EMPLOYEE SALARIES FOR DIFFERENT JOB ROLS ) :

-##           ❗ The problem is: that  HR analysts, or someone interested in
+##           ❗ The problem is:

-                   understanding salary trends for different AI and Data roles,
+                   that HR analyst, or someone interested in understanding salary trends for different AI and Data roles,